 Then again, it happens when I see the house messy or when the Internet is down or when my wife or a friend didn’t follow the plan.
 I know it destroys my inner peace and ripples negativity.
 But I couldn’t resist.
 I’m sorry.
 I’ve been trying.

-Recently, I wrote about stop complaining, which is a reminder to myself — supposedly the goal of all my blog posts (because I always forget).
-But as days passed, I was becoming more and more intrigued if it’s really possible to stop complaining.
+Recently, I wrote about stop complaining, which is a reminder to myself.
+But as days passed, I was becoming more and more intrigued whether it’s really possible to stop complaining.

 But I’m tired of dreaming.
 I’m tired of waiting for solutions.